Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 1. Filling the applicator

-- Gently squeeze the tube from the bottom to fill applicator.
-Plunger will stop when the applicator is full.
-(See Figure 3)
+- Slowly squeeze gel out of tube and into applicator.
+Plunger will stop when the applicator is full (see Figure 3).

 - Unscrew applicator and replace cap on tube.